Raising Children of the World

 New York is a slice of the globe—it is a hub of international commerce and art, a nexus for immigration, and houses over 800 spoken languages—and Polis students get to reach out and touch all of that richness.
 They learn to treat the city—and by extension the world—as their schoolhouse.

-A Parent and Child Opportunity
+A Caregiver and Child Opportunity

 For Students Ages 12 Months to 3 Years